casey/just/README.md

 `just` normally prints error messages when a recipe line fails.
 These error messages can be suppressed using the `[no-exit-message]`<sup>1.7.0</sup>
-attribute.
+attribute on individual recipes, or module-wide with `set no-exit-message`<sup>1.39.0</sup>.
 You may find this especially useful with a recipe that wraps a tool:

 ```just
 git *args: